docker/docs/engine/release-notes/index.md

 ## 20.10.17
 2022-06-06

-This release of Docker Engine comes with updated versions of the Docker Compose and the `containerd`, and `runc` components, as well as some minor bug fixes.
+This release of Docker Engine comes with updated versions of Docker Compose and the `containerd`, and `runc` components, as well as some minor bug fixes.

 ### Client